 and acoustic guitar.

-Michael Morales joined Dennis on drums in 2016.
-He was born in Queens NY.
-He later moved to Long Island where he studied with teachers such as Todd Turkisher (David Byrne, Selena, Steve Via, Randy Coven, Little Richard) and the great drum ambassador, Dom Famularo.
-He has been on stage and played with Pete Byrne (Naked Eyes) and Jim Peterick (Survivor).
-Michael has also toured with Terry Broc (Kansas, Strange Ways, Giant).
-Michael was a member of Valentine, whom he recorded and toured with throughout North America and Europe.
-From 2010-2016, he has recorded and toured on drums and vocals with former Journey lead singer, Steve Augeri, throughout North America, England, Trinidad and Puerto Rico.
-Michael now lives with his hearts and souls in Florida, his wife Melinda and their 2 kids, Marcella and Massimo.
+Michael was born in Queens NY and moved to Long Island when he was 8.
+He started playing drums at the age of 13 where he studied with teachers Todd Turkisher (David Byrne, Selena, Steve Via, Randy Coven, Little Richard) and the great drum ambassador, Dom Famularo.
+He played with Evolution, the National Touring Journey Tribute band for over 10 years from 2001-2011.
+He's also played with Pete Byrne (Naked Eyes), Jim Peterick (Survivor), Mike Orlando (Adrenaline Mob), Brooke St James (Tyketto, Yellow Brick Road), guitarist Joe Cefalu, and toured with Terry Broc (Kansas, Strange Ways, Giant) in support of his Diamond Blue album.
+He also recorded the Soul Salvation album and toured throughout North America and Europe from 2007-2010.
+From 2010-2016, he recorded and toured on drums and vocals with former Journey lead singer, Steve Augeri (Tyketto, Tall Stories), throughout North America, England, Trinidad and Puerto Rico.
+Since February of 2016 he has been touring with Dennis DeYoung.